Former Montgomery County high school teacher marries billionaire MacKenzie Scott

 "He is just a really good person who genuinely cares about people.
 He cares about science.
 He cares about learning.
 He cares about all the things you need to care about to better society, to better the world, to better the country," said former student Josh Verlin.

-Tatiana Fogt had Jewet in the 10th grade.
-Jewet went on to teach science at the private school his wife's children attended in Seattle.
+Tatiana Fogt had Jewett in the 10th grade.
+Jewett went on to teach science at the private school his wife's children attended in Seattle.

 "I think everybody across the board is thrilled.
 Our Facebook group that had been inactive for 7 or 8 years since we graduated suddenly became active," Fogt said.